where young people leave homelessness behind.

 If you are 15 to 20 years old and in need of immediate overnight shelter services, please give us a call.
 Otherwise, fill out the form below and we’ll reach out in 24 hours.

-All PPLD libraries are Safe Place locations.
-That means if you’re between the ages of 15- 20, you can go to a library and ask for a Safe Place.
+All PPLD libraries and YMCAs in the Pikes Peak region are Safe Place locations.
+That means if you’re between the ages of 15- 20, you can go to a library or YMCA and ask for a Safe Place.
 They will let our team know you’re there and we’ll arrive shortly to bring you to the shelter and provide support.